catalystneuro/nelson-lab-to-nwb/README.md

 From a terminal (note that conda should install one in your system) you can do the following:

+> **For Windows users** the conda create command should be run with Administrator privileges.

 ```
 git clone https://github.com/catalystneuro/nelson-lab-to-nwb
 cd nelson-lab-to-nwb